Agc96/login-mvc/README.md

 # login-mvc
-Demostration of the MVC antipattern for choosing an Android architecture
+Demostration of the MVC architecture antipattern in Android project development